Transhumance: The Pyrenees

-Transhumance in the Pyrenees involves relocation of livestock (cows, sheep, horses) to high mountains for summer months, because farms in the lowland are too small to support a larger herd all year round.
+Transhumance in the Pyrenees involves relocation of livestock (cows, sheep, horses) to high mountains during the summer months, because farms in the lowland are too small to support a larger herd all year round.
 The mountain period starts in late May or early June, and ends in early October.
 Until the 1970s, transhumance was used mainly for dairy cows, and cheese-making was an important activity in the summer months.
 In some regions, nearly all members of a family decamped to higher mountains with their cows, living in rudimentary stone cabins for the summer grazing season.
 That system, which evolved during the Middle Ages, lasted into the 20th century.
 It declined and broke down under pressure from industrialisation, as people left the countryside for jobs in cities.
 However, the importance of transhumance continues to be recognised through its celebration in popular festivals.

 The Mont Perdu / Monte Perdido region of the Pyrenees has been designated as a UNESCO World Heritage Site by virtue of its association with the transhumance system of agriculture.